A canine alien abduction

 I remember being woken sometime later by a series of strange noises.
 My sleep-glued eyes struggled to focus on the television screen but all I could see was static, sort of like that Poltergeist movie.

-My attention was suddenly drawn to what I can only best describe a number of small creatures busying about the living room.
+My attention was suddenly drawn to what I can only best describe as a number of small creatures busying about the living room.
 They had tied Loretta to the couch and were dancing around her.
 She seemed blissful unaware of their presence.

 Released from my paralyses, though still hindered by intoxication, I staggered around the apartment in a bewildered panic vainly searching for my beloved Golden Retriever then just as I was preparing myself for the reality of never seeing her again, the blinding light refilled the apartment.

 The light dimmed as it had before and Loretta was back lying unrestrained on the couch.
 She stirred and stared at me in a most peculiar manner, cringing fearfully as I approached and extended my hand to pat her.
-From that moment on I have had reason to believe is not the same dog.
+From that moment on I have had reason to believe it is not the same dog.

 Last Tuesday I dropped her off at the Veterinarians for them to check her over for any alien chip implants.
-They gave me a curious look and but agreed to my request.
+They gave me a curious look and agreed to my request.

 When I picked her up the following morning they told me that they had failed to find any such devices.
 Nor had they noticed any obvious changes in her personality but I am not convinced.
 Me-thinks a governmental “men in black” agency is forcing them to hush it up from Joe Public.